Yacht racing

 Yacht racing is a sailing sport involving sailing yachts and larger sailboats, as distinguished from dinghy racing, which involves open boats.
 It is composed of multiple yachts, in direct competition, racing around a course marked by buoys or other fixed navigational devices or racing longer distances across open water from point-to-point.
 It can involve a series of races with buoy racing or multiple legs when point-to-point racing.

 History

-Yachting, that is, recreational boating, is very old, as exemplified in the ancient poem Catullus 4:
+Yachting, that is, recreational boating, is very old, as exemplified in the ancient poem Catullus 4 (translated here by James Michie):